R2K

-R2K is the tenth studio album by Filipino singer-actress Regine Velasquez, released on November 24, 1999, by Viva Records in the Philippines in CD and cassette format and later as a digital download.
-The album is Velasquez's second from Viva Music Corporation after Drawn.
-It consists of various covers of hits from the 1980s such as Jeffrey Osborne's "On the Wings of Love" to the 1990s such as Aerosmith's "I Don't Want to Miss a Thing".
+R2K is the tenth studio album by Filipino singer-actress Regine Velasquez, released in the Philippines on November 24, 1999, by Viva Records on CD and cassette formats and later on streaming and digital download.
+The album is Velasquez's second from Viva Records after Drawn.
+It consists of various covers of hits from the 1980's such as Jeffrey Osborne's "On the Wings of Love" to the 1990's such as Aerosmith's "I Don't Wanna Miss a Thing".
 The album was produced by Velasquez and sold more than 40,000 copies in its second week of release, earning a platinum certification, and was certified four times platinum a year later.
 R2K has since been certified twelve times platinum, becoming the highest-selling album by a female artist in the Philippines.

 Background

 R2K is Velasquez' third all-covers album after Tagala Talaga and Retro.
 She also featured actor Gabby Eigenmann and MTV Pilipinas VJ KC Montero to do a rap adlib for her song "For the Love of You".
 It also marked the first time a Philippine artist released an album with a VCD.
 The VCD contains six music videos done by Velasquez with director Louie Ignacio including "One Love" which features actors Antoinette Taus and Dingdong Dantes.
 It is also the first time in the Philippines that a limited edition 48-page colored magazine was released together with the album.